 - 1. Select coursework that meets college entrance requirements. - 2.
-Realize that your courses should be at the instructional level that helps you reach your potential and prepare for college/career goals.
-Colleges pay close attention to the strength of your high school schedule.
-You should take the most difficult courses in which you can be successful. - 3.
+Choose courses at the instructional level that helps you reach your potential and prepare for college/career goals.
+Colleges pay close attention to the strength of the student's high school schedule.
+Therefore, take the most difficult courses in which you can be successful. - 3.
 Determine the required courses for your intended college major. - 4.
 Remember that grade point average, class rank and SAT or ACT scores are all used to determine college acceptance.
 Entrance requirements vary among colleges.
-Therefore, you should read college catalogs and talk with college admissions counselors concerning specifics for the college(s) in which you are interested. - 5.
+Therefore, read college catalogs and talk with college admissions counselors concerning specific requirements and scores for the college(s) in which you are interested. - 5.
 Be aware that extracurricular and leadership activities and/or work experience may also influence your admission.

-Choosing the right college
+Choosing the Right College